ErinClaudio/log-my-exercise/README.md

 * Register an app with Strava if you'd like Strava integration
 * Set-up the required environment variables on your machine or server.
 These are listed in the config.py file.
 These are used to manage secrets and other runtime configurations.
 * Install the necessary Python packages described in requirements.txt.
 Best if you create a virtual environment and activate it.
-* The environment variable FLASK_CONFIG controls which configiration in config.py will be used.
+* The environment variable FLASK_CONFIG controls which configuration in config.py will be used.
 * Install the database tables.
 This can be done via `flask db upgrade`.
 It's dependent on the environment variables used to store the path to the database being configured correctly.
 * To run, execute `flask run` and you should see flask starting and giving the URL to access